petsc/petsc/src/docs/sphinx_docs/developers/communication.rst

 petsc-maint@mcs.anl.gov and petsc-users@mcs.anl.gov.
 When responding there,
 please follow these guidelines:

-* Be polite and behave according to the `Code of Conduct <https://gitlab.com/petsc/petsc/-/blob/master/CODE_OF_CONDUCT.md>`_
+* Be polite and behave according to the `Code of Conduct <https://gitlab.com/petsc/petsc/-/blob/master/CODE_OF_CONDUCT.md>`_.
-* Address the person by name (when you can determine the name).
+* Address the person by name (when you can determine a name).
 * Apologize for the problem when it is appropriate.
-* Thank the person for his or her patience if it is more than six hours since the report came in.
+* Thank the person for their patience if it is more than six hours since the report came in.
 * If the person drops "petsc-maint" or "petsc-users" from the reply list, add it back.
 * Don’t ask too many questions or give too many suggestions in the same email.
 The user often responds only to the first of them or becomes confused.